Lawn bowls at the 2022 Commonwealth Games – Women's pairs

 Lawn bowls at the 2022 Commonwealth Games – women's pairs was held at the Victoria Park from 2 to 6 August 2022.
 A total of 38 athletes from 19 associations participated in the event.
+Australia's Kristina Krstic and Ellen Ryan won the gold medal, defeating Amy Pharaoh and Sophie Tolchard of England in the final.
+Katelyn Inch and Selina Goddard from New Zealand won the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.